Get all vaccines on time.

 What is the chickenpox vaccine?

 The chickenpox vaccine protects against varicella-zoster virus infection, the virus that causes chickenpox.
 The vaccine contains a weakened form of the virus.
 The vaccine is approved by Health Canada.
 The chickenpox vaccine is provided free as part of routine immunizations.
 Call your health care provider to make an appointment.

 Who should get the chickenpox vaccine?

-The chickenpox vaccine is also provided to students in grade 6 who have not received 2 doses of the vaccine.
-Most grade 6 students would have received 1 dose of chickenpox vaccine on or shortly after their 1st birthday and will only need 1 more dose of vaccine.
+Students in grade 6 who have not received 2 doses of the vaccine should also receive the vaccine.
+Most grade 6 students should have received 2 doses of the vaccine at a younger age and do not need any more doses.
 Grade 6 students who have never received the vaccine should get 2 doses at least 3 months apart.

-The vaccine is also available as a series of 2 doses to people 13 years of age or older who have not been immunized or do not have evidence of immunity to chickenpox.
-The second dose is given 6 weeks after the first dose.
+The vaccine is also available as a series of 2 doses to people 13 years of age or older who have not been immunized.
+They get the second dose 6 weeks after the first dose.

-People who had chickenpox before their 1st birthday, should still get the vaccine as they may not have developed a long lasting immunity and could get chickenpox again.
-However, it is not necessary for those who had chickenpox or shingles at 1 year of age or older to get the vaccine.
+People who had chickenpox before their 1st birthday should still get the vaccine.
+They may not have developed a long lasting immunity and could get chickenpox again.
+People who had chickenpox or shingles disease at 1 year of age or older do not need to get the vaccine if:

 It is important to keep a record of all immunizations received.

-About 3 out of 20 children may get chickenpox even after being immunized.
-This illness will be much milder than if they had not been immunized.
+Although rare, some people may get chickenpox even after being immunized.
+The illness will be much milder than if they had not been immunized.

 What are the possible reactions after the vaccine?